-If the current expression can not be converted into a proper filter definition then the dialog shows a red warning that indicates the reason.
+If the current expression can not be converted into a proper filter definition then the dialog shows a red warning at the bottom which indicates the reason.

 If the expression makes use of filter attributes that require to bypass the in-memory trace cache and to process detailed data from the trace file then a warning message is shown.
 In this case it can be expected that the analysis using this filter expression will need considerably more time than usual.